-The Mariam and Youssef Library has the capacity to store a collection of nearly 250,000 items and individual and group study space for more than 300 simultaneous users.
-The NLC Library is currently located in temporary space in the classrooms building.
-The Shouf Library is newly opened with a core collection of references, circulating books and periodicals.
+The Mariam and Youssef Library provides access to a rapidly expanding collection of core reference and circulating materials in print and non-print formats, including electronic.
+It also provides individual and group study space for more than 300 simultaneous users and a computer technology lab used for library education and public access to the Libraries electronic resources.
+The NLC Library and Shouf Library contain a core collection of references, circulating materials and periodicals.